 Are you looking for a way to engage your child in meaningful STEM experiences?
 Are you interested in helping a small group of students solve a really big STEM challenge?
 Do you want to provide young people with an opportunity to develop 21st century skills?
 Are you interested in helping promote diversity in STEM?
-Are you concerned that COVID-19 might cancel some of your child’s in-person STEM activities and want to keep them active?
 If you answered “yes” to any of these questions, the Maryland Mathematics, Engineering, Science Achievement (MESA) Community-Based Program might be right for you!

 Maryland MESA strives to provide students in grades 3–12 with the opportunity to explore STEM through a fun, hands-on program.
 This STEM initiative: